manticoresoftware/manticoresearch/manual/Data_creation_and_modification/Adding_documents_to_a_table/Adding_documents_to_a_real-time_table.md

 * uint -> bigint -> float (this may cause some precision loss)
 * string -> text

-Since the auto schema mechanism does not support the creation of [KNN](../../Searching/KNN.md#Configuring-a-table-for-KNN-search) tables, you cannot insert float_vector data to your auto created table with it.
-If you still want to store `float_vector` data values in a common table, insert them using the same syntax as for JSON data.
+The auto schema mechanism does not support creating [KNN](../../Searching/KNN.md#Configuring-a-table-for-KNN-search) tables, so you cannot insert `float_vector` data into an automatically created table.
+If you still want to store `float_vector` values in a regular table, you can insert them using the same syntax as for JSON data.

 Also, the following formats of dates will be recognized and converted to timestamps while all other date formats will be treated as strings:
 - `%Y-%m-%dT%H:%M:%E*S%Z`